inf581-pvz-anonymous/pvz_rl/README.md

 ## Usage example

 Here we will guide you to train an agent from scratch.
-However, since the training can be fairly long depending on your machine (more than 30 minuts if the agent performs well), you can skip the training section (you then do not have to modify any of the code which will then use a pretrained agent from our agent zoo).
+However, since the training can be fairly long depending on your machine (more than 30 minutes if the agent performs well), you can skip the training section (you then do not have to modify any of the code which will then use a pretrained agent from our agent zoo).

 ### Train an agent